Belgium Travel Info

 Getting to Bouillon is easy, as the town is located just off of the E25 motorway.The closest trainstation near Bouillon is located in Libramont.
 From there, bus line 8 will bring you to Bouillon in 45mins.

+To reach this marvelous piece of architecture, you’ll have to hike up the ridge through the small town streets.
+Once you’ve entered, you’ll make your way through a drawbridge and explore the interior of the castle and its fascinating history.
 Don’t forget to head down to the basement where you can still take a peek at the former dungeons and torture chamber.
-You can finish off your visit with a panoramic view over the gardens from the 16th century tower.
+You can finish off your visit with a panoramic view over the gardens from the 16th-century tower.

+Are you looking for a scenic hiking experience and a breathtaking view of the city?
+Look no further than the Bouillon Belvédère.
+This lookout tower stands at a height of 385 meters and offers multiple levels from which to admire the picturesque town below.
 The hike to the Belvédère starts at the Pont de Cordemoy, where you’ll follow hiking trail number 7.
 The trail is steep and winds through the forest for about 30 minutes before reaching the bottom of the tower.
 Be prepared for a workout as you’ll need to conquer a total of 161 stairs.

 If you’re unable to hike the trail, it is possible to reach the Belvédère by car.
-However, be aware that the road leading up to it is rough and rocky, and may potentially damage your vehicle.
+However, be aware that the road leading up to it is rough and rocky and may potentially damage your vehicle.
 For a truly unforgettable experience and to fully appreciate the natural beauty of the area, it is highly recommended to hike the trail.

 Le Tombeau du Géant, or the Giant’s Tomb, is a must-see destination for those visiting the picturesque village of Botassart near Bouillon.
 This panoramic lookout point offers stunning views over one of the meanders of the Semois river and is steeped in legend and history.
 The name originates from a local Gallic hero who, according to legend, was so tall and strong that he threw himself off the cliffs of Rocher des Gattes rather than be captured by Roman soldiers.